ddnexus/pagy/README.md

 Many thanks to:

+- [Ben Koshy](https://github.com/benkoshy) for his contributions to the documentation, user support and interaction with external frameworks
 - [GoRails](https://gorails.com) for the great [Pagy Screencast](https://gorails.com/episodes/pagination-with-pagy-gem?autoplay=1) and their top notch [Rails Episodes](https://gorails.com/episodes)
 - [Imaginary Cloud](https://www.imaginarycloud.com) for continually publishing high-interest articles and helping to share Pagy when it just started
 - [JetBrains](http://www.jetbrains.com?from=https%3A%2F%2Fgithub.com%2Fddnexus%2Fpagy) for their free OpenSource license